Meadow Cranesbill

 Full description

-Meadow Cranesbill is a tall perennial that produces large violet/blue flowers on a leafy stem, usually around 40 to 60m tall.
+Meadow Cranesbill, also known as Field Geranium, is a tall perennial that produces large violet/blue flowers on a leafy stem, usually around 40 to 60m tall.
 The flowering season extends from late May to September, but peaks in the early months.
 Many flowers can be produced by one plant and two or three stems will arise from each root stock.
 Once the root stock is established after 1 or 2 years the flowers are very reliable and persistent.